NativeScript/docs-v7/vuejs-docs/ns-ui/AutoCompleteTextView/completion-modes.md

 **RadAutoCompleteTextView** has two modes for filtering suggestions.

-- {% typedoc_link enums:CompletionMode,member:StartsWith %}
+- {% typedoc_link enums:AutoCompleteCompletionMode,member:StartsWith %}
-- {% typedoc_link enums:CompletionMode,member:Contains %}
+- {% typedoc_link enums:AutoCompleteCompletionMode,member:Contains %}

-The completion mode can be changed with the `completionMode` property of the **RadAutoCompleteTextView**.
-The default value is `StartsWith`.
+The completion mode can be changed with the {% typedoc_link classes:RadAutoCompleteTextView,member:completionMode %} property of the **RadAutoCompleteTextView**.
+The default value is {% typedoc_link enums:AutoCompleteCompletionMode,member:StartsWith %}.

-The next code snippet shows how to change that default value to `StartsWith`:
+The next code snippet shows how you can change the `completionMode`:

 ```
-import { CompletionMode } from 'nativescript-ui-autocomplete';
+import { AutoCompleteCompletionMode } from 'nativescript-ui-autocomplete';
 import { getCountries } from './data';

 export default {